6 famous restaurants with a reputation for delicious Kanazawa oden, a typical Kanazawa gourmet dish

 The restaurant has an unpretentious and comfortable atmosphere.
 In addition to the main tatami room, there are also counter seats.

-In the folk art-style restaurant decorated with masks and kites, you can enjoy not only oden but also a variety of obanzai and a la carte dishes prepared by the proprietress.
-The chef, who has more than 20 years of experience working at a fresh fish restaurant, will serve you with a selection of the best seasonal seafood, such as hamo (eel), white shrimp, and tiger puffer fish.
+In the folk art-style restaurant decorated with masks and kites, you can enjoy not only oden, but also a variety of obanzai and a la carte dishes made by the proprietress.
+The chef, who has more than 20 years of experience working at a fresh fish restaurant, will serve you with a selection of the best seasonal seafood, including hamo (eel), white shrimp, and tiger puffer fish.

 Oden A la carte Sanko Saikawa